cs-giung/distill-latentbe/README.md

-# Improving Ensemble Distillation with Weight Averaging and Diversifying Perturbation
+# Improving Ensemble Distillation With Weight Averaging and Diversifying Perturbation

-This repository is the official implementation of [Improving Ensemble Distillation with Weight Averaging and Diversifying Perturbation]() (ICML 2022).
+This repository is the official implementation of [Improving Ensemble Distillation With Weight Averaging and Diversifying Perturbation]() (ICML 2022).

 ## Requirements